 When you walk down the red carpet to the gates of Universal Studios Hollywood with your discount tickets in hand, nothing makes you feel like a big star more than knowing you saved possibly hundreds of dollars on your family's experience.
 From the full VIP Experience to one-day general admission tickets and Universal Express tickets to our top tips to save money in the park, here’s how to save money at Universal Studios Hollywood.
 Sometimes Undercover Tourist runs sales on tickets, which means you can save even more!
+We also sell discount tickets to events such as Halloween Horror Nights and FanFest Nights!
 Keep reading to learn more.

 Our Top Ways to Save Money at Universal Studios Hollywood